Doffy1/Zabbix-apcupsd/README.md

 Collect informations from apcupsd with one query and many answers to trapper items and use Zabbix scheduler.

 Details of operation:
-Step 1: The "query schedule" item send a request to apcupsd.query agent key.
+1: The "query schedule" item send a request to apcupsd.query agent key.
-Step 2: The agent run the assigned key command (dfy_split.pl) with given parameters.
+2: The agent run the assigned key command (dfy_split.pl) with given parameters.
-Step 3: The command script get all apcupsd status values, format them for the zabbix_sender and send.
+3: The command script get all apcupsd status values, format them for the zabbix_sender and send.
-Step 4: The Zabbix server receives the values and work with defined trapper items.
+4: The Zabbix server receives the values and work with defined trapper items.
 Not defined items discarded.

 Install:
 1. Copy "userparameter_apcupsd.conf" on apcupsd server to Zabbix agent userparameter config directory.